Recommended for traders and investors (including beginners) focusing on the Indian market and looking for low fees

 In March 2020, Zerodha had a platform outage due to heavy market volatility.
 We have experienced this ourselves, but also learnt about it from the news and other outlets.
 We think such events have temporary effects on brokers, therefore we did not update the respective scores in this review.
 If you happen to experience an outage at this (or any) broker, contact us at [email protected]

 Zerodha's Kite mobile platform has the same user-friendly functionalities as the web trading platform.

 |• User-friendly||• No two-step (safer) login|

 Zerodha offers two mobile trading platforms: Kite and Coin.
 On Kite, you can trade with all available assets except mutual funds.
 If you would like to trade with mutual funds, you have to use Coin.
 We tested the Kite mobile trading platform.

 Kite and Coin are both available for Android and iOS.

 Look and feel

 The Zerodha mobile trading platform is user-friendly and neat.
-Its design was built on the same basis as the web trading platform.
+Its design is similar to that of the web trading platform.